LOADING ...

 Good God Almighty that ain't real!

-You gotta some other place
+You gotta look some place

 Where do you look for this lamp a-burnin'?

-Or you can go to State Hospital
+Or you can go to Brooklyn State

-You'll find Woody in Brooklyn State Hospital
+find Woody Guthrie in Brooklyn State Hospital

-And though it's my opinion
+And though only my opinion

-You'll find both
+find them both

 In the Canyon at sundown